 AN EBU FIRST

-For the first time ever, the EBU Music community has launched Women In Music Days, in conjunction with UNESCO's International Women's Day on 8 March.
+On 8 March 2020, for the first time ever, the EBU Music community launched Women In Music Days, in conjunction with UNESCO's International Women's Day.

-To highlight the achievements of women composers and musicians in all genres on or around the day, EBU radio channels are programming events celebrating women’s contribution to music, sharing first-class and diverse musical content, as well as other features related to women.
+To highlight the achievements of women composers and musicians in all genres on or around the day, EBU radio channels programmed events celebrating women’s contribution to music, sharing first-class and diverse musical content, as well as other features related to women.
 Follow #WomenInMusicDays.

-400 radio stations in 40 countries have already signed up to support the Women In Music initiative, of which over 200 are in North America alone.
+Some 400 radio stations in 40 countries signed up to support the Women In Music initiative, of which over 200 in North America alone.

 A complete list of participating radio channels can be found here.

-Ready-to-broadcast material showcasing women artists past and present is available in MUS, including interviews of conductors Sofi Jeannin and Martina Batič (SM/2020/02/14/01, see below).
-Musical examples include Nadia Boulanger's rarely performed La ville morte offered live on 8 March by Swedish Radio from the Göteborg Opera; Angel Olsen from the 2020 Antigel Festival in Geneva; Arlo Parks from the 2020 Eurosonic Festival; the Bavarian Radio Symphony Orchestra's 'Women in Music' series featuring Lili Boulanger, Germaine Tailleferre, Sofia Gubaidulina and Louise Farrenc; and operas by three contemporary women composers from Ukraine.
+Ready-to-broadcast material showcasing women artists past and present included Nadia Boulanger's rarely performed La ville morte offered live on 8 March by Swedish Radio from the Göteborg Opera; Angel Olsen from the 2020 Antigel Festival in Geneva; Arlo Parks from the 2020 Eurosonic Festival; the Bavarian Radio Symphony Orchestra's 'Women in Music' series featuring Lili Boulanger, Germaine Tailleferre, Sofia Gubaidulina and Louise Farrenc; and operas by three contemporary women composers from Ukraine.

-HERE'S WHAT PEOPLE ARE SAYING ABOUT WOMEN IN MUSIC
+HERE'S WHAT PEOPLE SAID ABOUT WOMEN IN MUSIC

 Marin Alsop, Chief Conductor of the Vienna Radio Symphony Orchestra: ‘It is gratifying to see that my efforts towards a successful career as one of the first women conductors can have a big impact on younger generations who share the same passion.
 When I started, most people didn’t believe I would ever achieve my dream.
 Today women are undoubtedly on their way taking positions that have been out of reach for centuries.
 Positions, they are entitled to achieve, just like their male colleagues.
 Of course there is still more work to do: more glass ceilings have to break; archaic prejudices have to be overcome; structures have to change; and power has to be shared.
 This is why I started the Taki Concordia Conducting Fellowship in 2002.
 I realized that if I didn’t try to impact the landscape, who would do it?
 Please join us and be a part of the change!’